Coarse-grained Entanglement and Operator Growth in Anomalous Dynamics

+We see that the fundamental equation from the EMT, governing the coarse-grained entanglement dynamics, is modified by a constant velocity term.
+Importantly, $v^\ast$ is now left as a free parameter, and the conventional EMT is recovered for $v^{\ast}=0$.
+Note that without entropy production, i.e. $\Gamma\left(\frac{\partial S}{\partial x}\right)=0$, Eq.~\eqref{eq:entanglement_dynamics} still predicts a nonzero entropy change, which is qualitatively different from normal dynamics.

-Hereafter, we analyze QCA where $u, v$ at different spacetime positions are drawn independently from the Haar random ensemble.
+\emph{Models of random QCA.---} In order to test the generalized EMT and identify the entropy-current velocity $v^\ast$, we study concrete models of chaotic anomalous dynamics.
+We consider QCA of the form~\eqref{eq:QCA_margolous} where $u, v$ at different spacetime positions are drawn independently from the Haar random ensemble.
 Generalizing from the special case of RUCs, we expect the model also to capture universal aspects of random Floquet evolutions \cite{chan2018solution,chan2018spectral,bertini2018exact,sunderhauf2018localization,bertini2019entanglement,friedman2019spectral,chan2019eigenstate} and translationally invariant homogeneous systems~\cite{nahum2017quantum,jonay2018coarse,zhou2020entanglement,garratt2021local} if we restrict to the leading dynamics at large scales.
 We note that it is easy to construct explicit $2$D models with trivial bulk dynamics that display the random edge evolution considered here.
 This construction is detailed in the Supplemental Material (SM), where we also define even simpler random $1$D QCA which appear naturally in this context~\cite{SM}.